Platform preview

 Executive memo draft ready

-AI-assisted synthesis from approved filters, metrics, and comparison views.
+Demo summary assembled from the current filters, metrics, and comparison views.

 Case mix improved, but throughput drag is still eroding margin conversion.